Assenagon Asset Management S.A. Takes Position in YPF Sociedad Anónima (NYSE:YPF)

 Assenagon Asset Management S.A. acquired a new stake in YPF Sociedad Anónima (NYSE:YPF) in the first quarter, according to its most recent 13F filing with the Securities & Exchange Commission.
 The fund acquired 244,385 shares of the oil and gas exploration company’s stock, valued at approximately $1,004,000.

 Several other institutional investors have also bought and sold shares of YPF.
 Aperio Group LLC purchased a new stake in shares of YPF Sociedad Anónima in the fourth quarter valued at approximately $55,000.
-Y Intercept Hong Kong Ltd purchased a new stake in shares of YPF Sociedad Anónima during the fourth quarter worth approximately $67,000.
-Dynamic Technology Lab Private Ltd purchased a new stake in shares of YPF Sociedad Anónima during the fourth quarter worth approximately $75,000.
+Y Intercept Hong Kong Ltd purchased a new stake in shares of YPF Sociedad Anónima in the fourth quarter valued at approximately $67,000.
+Dynamic Technology Lab Private Ltd purchased a new stake in shares of YPF Sociedad Anónima in the fourth quarter valued at approximately $75,000.
 Marshall Wace LLP purchased a new stake in shares of YPF Sociedad Anónima during the first quarter worth approximately $114,000.
 Finally, Virtu Financial LLC purchased a new stake in shares of YPF Sociedad Anónima during the third quarter worth approximately $134,000.
 Institutional investors and hedge funds own 15.48% of the company’s stock.

 Several analysts recently commented on YPF shares.
 Zacks Investment Research cut YPF Sociedad Anónima from a “buy” rating to a “hold” rating in a research report on Wednesday.
-Credit Suisse Group lowered YPF Sociedad Anónima from a “neutral” rating to an “underperform” rating and lowered their price objective for the stock from $5.00 to $3.00 in a research note on Thursday, January 14th.
-Five investment analysts have rated the stock with a sell rating and one has assigned a hold rating to the company.
-The company currently has an average rating of “Sell” and an average target price of $3.75.
+Credit Suisse Group cut YPF Sociedad Anónima from a “neutral” rating to an “underperform” rating and dropped their price target for the stock from $5.00 to $3.00 in a research report on Thursday, January 14th.
+Five investment analysts have rated the stock with a sell rating and one has assigned a hold rating to the company’s stock.
+YPF Sociedad Anónima currently has a consensus rating of “Sell” and a consensus target price of $3.75.

-YPF Sociedad Anónima (NYSE:YPF) last announced its quarterly earnings results on Thursday, March 4th.
-The oil and gas exploration company reported ($0.20) EPS for the quarter, beating the Thomson Reuters’ consensus estimate of ($0.46) by $0.26.
+YPF Sociedad Anónima (NYSE:YPF) last released its quarterly earnings data on Thursday, March 4th.
+The oil and gas exploration company reported ($0.20) earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.46) by $0.26.
 YPF Sociedad Anónima had a negative return on equity of 4.01% and a negative net margin of 13.27%.
-The business had revenue of $2.27 billion for the quarter, compared to analyst estimates of $2.67 billion.
+The company had revenue of $2.27 billion for the quarter, compared to analyst estimates of $2.67 billion.
 As a group, sell-side analysts forecast that YPF Sociedad Anónima will post -1.72 EPS for the current year.

 YPF Sociedad Anónima Company Profile